 (a) Written testimony may be submitted electronically to CityRecorder@cityofsalem.net, by mail or inperson to City Recorder, 555 Liberty St, SE.
-Room 225, Salem, OR 97301.
-To be included in the agenda packet, communications to the Mayor and Council concerning matters on the agenda must be submitted to the City Recorder no later than 5:00 p.m. on the Tuesday prior to the date of the Council meeting where the matter will be considered.
-Written testimony submitted after 5:00 p.m. on the Tuesday prior to the date of the Council meeting where the matter will be considered will be distributed to Council in electronic format only and will be added to the applicable agenda item as practical.
-Written testimony submitted after 5:00 p.m. on the date of the meeting, including written testimony submitted in-person at a council meeting, shall also be submitted via email to CityRecorder@cityofsalem.net and CityCouncil@cityofsalem.net and CityCouncil@cityofsalem.net and CityCouncil@cityofsalem.net and CityCouncil@cityofsalem.net and CityRecorder@cityofsalem.net and CityCouncil@cityofsalem.net and Ci
+Room 220225, Salem, OR 97301.
+To be included in the agenda packet, communications to the Mayor and Council concerning matters on the agenda must be submitted to the City Recorder no later than 5:00 p.m. on the Wednesday Tuesday prior to the date of the Council meeting where the matter will be considered.
+Written testimony submitted after 5:00 p.m. on the Wednesday Tuesday prior to the date of the Council meeting where the matter will be considered will be distributed to Council in electronic format only and will be added to the applicable agenda item as practical.
+Written testimony submitted after 5:00 p.m. on the date of the meeting, including written testimony submitted in-person at a council meeting, shall also be submitted via email to CityRecorder@cityofsalem.net and citycouncil@cityofsalem.net.
+Testimony submitted after 5:00 pm on the date of the meeting will be provided to Council as soon as practical but may not occur until after the meeting.
+Any Councilor may, by motion, have a communication concerning a matter on the agenda that does not meet the timelines in this subsection included in the record of the applicable proceeding.
+(Resolutions 2018-75; 2021-33)

 - (b) Anonymous and unsigned communications shall not be introduced in Council meetings. - (c) Unsolicited communications to the Mayor and Council concerning matters not on the agenda shall be provided to the Mayor and Council upon receipt.
-A member of council may present any unsolicited communication which raises a matter of general interest to the City under new business and placed on a subsequent agenda for further discussion pursuant to Rule 5(j). - (d) The City Manager may bring any matter raised by an unsolicited communication to the attention of the Council as an agenda item, provided that such communication is accompanied by a staff report setting forth the reason the matter should be considered by the Council and making a recommendation for Council action as needed.
+A member of council may present any unsolicited communication which raises a matter of general interest to the City under new business and placed on a subsequent agenda for further discussion pursuant to Rule 5(1). - (d) The City Manager may bring any matter raised by an unsolicited communication to the attention of the Council as an agenda item, provided that such communication is accompanied by a staff report setting forth the reason the matter should be considered by the Council and making a recommendation for Council action as needed.
 (Resolutions 87-29; 97-125; 98-206; 2001-19; 2012-2)